Sandra Jackson-Opoku: Biography

-Born and brought up in Chicago, Illinois, she attended Columbia College Chicago, where she majored in Journalism before going on to study Communications and Afro-American Studies at the University of Massachusetts, Amherst, earning her BA in 1976, having studied under Chinua Achebe and Michael Thelwell, whom she cites as literary influences in addition to Toni Morrison and Gabriel Garcia Marquez.
+Born and brought up in Chicago, Illinois, she began to compose poetry as a young girl of 10 or 12, later contributing to the high school paper and participating in a writers group called OBAC (The Organization of Black American Culture) that was affiliated with the Black Arts Movement.
+She attended Columbia College Chicago, where she majored in Journalism before going on to study Communications and Afro-American Studies at the University of Massachusetts, Amherst, earning her BA in 1976, having studied under Chinua Achebe and Michael Thelwell, whom she cites as literary influences in addition to Toni Morrison and Gabriel García Márquez.

 Her first novel, The River Where Blood Is Born, inspired by a trip to Africa in 1975, was published in 1997, winning the American Library Association Black Caucus Award for Best Fiction.
 The review in the Chicago Sun-Times said: "Besides its sheer literary beauty, Jackson-Opoku’s story-weaving will give readers a new spiritual dimension from which to consider the meaning of life."
 She is also the author of a 2001 novel, about which Publishers Weekly wrote: "Jackson-Opoku's ability to craft memorable characters with distinct temperaments and sensibilities marks her as a writer to be reckoned with."
-As a children's writer, she has received the Society of Children's Book Writers and Illustrators Colen Award in New Children's Writing and a Maeve Marie Fellowship for Children’s Writing at the Writer’s Colony at Dairy Hollow.
+As a children's writer, she has received the Society of Children's Book Writers and Illustrators Colen Award in New Children's Writing and a Maeve Marie Fellowship for Children’s Writing at the Writers' Colony at Dairy Hollow.

 To mark what would have been the 100th birthday of Gwendolyn Brooks (1917–2000), Jackson-Opoku co-edited, with Quraysh Ali Lansana, the anthology Revise the Psalm: Work Celebrating the Writing of Gwendolyn Brooks (2017).
 Featuring contributions from such writers as Angela Jackson, Sandra Cisneros, Rita Dove, and Diane Glancy, it was described in The Chicago Review of Books as "absolutely essential reading for anyone hoping to understand the impact Brooks made on the arts and activism, not just in Chicago but throughout the country."
 In a review for The New York Times, Claudia Rankine wrote that in Revise the Psalm "we get a keen sense of the poet and her fierce commitment to community engagement".